Your Ultimate Guide to Enjoying Fall Foliage in Stowe in 2026

 Morning: Begin with breakfast at the Inn, then take the Stowe Mountain Resort gondola for a bird’s-eye view of the autumn canopy.

-Afternoon: Visit a local farmstand to pick up apples and pumpkins, get lost in the Percy Farm Corn Maze, or explore the area’s craft beer scene before heading home.
+Afternoon: Visit a local farmstand to pick up apples and pumpkins, get lost in the Percy Farm Corn Maze, or explore the area’s craft beer scene before heading home or back to the Inn for one last night.

 This sample itinerary blends iconic Vermont experiences with a few insider-only gems, giving you the best of both worlds.